Cascading/pattern/README.md

 Build Instructions
 ------------------

-To build _Pattern_ and run its unit tests:
+To build _Pattern_ and then run its unit tests:

-    gradle clean test
+    gradle --info --stacktrace clean test

 The following scripts generate a baseline for the _Random Forest_ algorithm.
 This baseline includes a reference data set (simulated